Ojo-Israel-Temitope/My-SQL/README.md

 ```
 ### Result
 The query categorizes products based on stock levels into "OverStock," "AdequateStock," and "LowStock," highlighting inventory trends and identifying potential risks for restocking.

+## Recommendations

+-Target High-Value Customers – If the query identifies customers with spending above a certain threshold, prioritize them with exclusive offers, loyalty programs, or VIP services.

+-Improve Pricing Strategies – If many customers fall within the mid-range spending bracket, consider pricing adjustments or bundled offers to encourage higher transactions.

+-Optimize Marketing Efforts – Segment customers based on purchase history and tailor promotions to different groups.
+High spenders might appreciate premium offerings, while lower spenders may respond well to discounts.

+-Enhance Customer Retention – Look for patterns in repeat purchases.
+Offering incentives for returning customers or personalized recommendations can increase retention rates.

+-Expand Popular Product Lines – If the data shows strong sales in certain categories, invest more in marketing and stocking those products while phasing out underperforming ones.